 The issues in the boxes shaded in white meet the materiality threshold for the HP 2013 Living Progress Report.
 Although those issues are the main focus of the report, we also include information about several of the other issues in gray.

 Global citizenship governance

-HP also maintains separate councils dedicated to areas such as the environment, supply chain responsibility, corporate ethics, and privacy.
-These councils include leaders with relevant expertise from our business units, regions, and functions.
-Each council meets periodically to evaluate our progress in implementing our strategies and to establish performance goals.
+We also maintain separate councils dedicated to areas such as Living Progress strategy, environment, supply chain responsibility, corporate ethics, and privacy.
+Leaders with relevant expertise from our business units, regions, and functions evaluate progress in each area and set performance goals.

 For complete information on our approach to global citizenship, please download our 2013 Living Progress Report.